mebabo1/menano/README.md

 [How do I run the game?](https://youtu.be/DBPj19-0SX4?si=LxD0XJEPEBy1-CoH)

-After installing Wine and DXVK, you can run the game through the file manager.
+After installing Wine and DXVK, you can run the game through the file manager Language default value: Korean
+GPU default value: User GPU

 [How do I work with exe files?](https://youtu.be/2_HRNpfYb4E?si=xfyPsoTDXvwhWlmM)